-Building Up Networked Learning Communities for Fostering Local Knowledge in Global Environment
+Building Up Networked Learning Communities for Fostering Local Knowledge and Human Development in Global Environment

 According to Mok and Cheng (2001), building up a networked human and IT environment can facilitate not only individual learning but also development of learning communities and sharing of knowledge and wisdom fostered in the processes of action and globalization.
-In other words, through this networked environment, the individual knowledge and institutional knowledge earned by individuals and schools in globalized education can be disseminated, shared, further validated, refined, and consolidated to be the local knowledge and wisdom in the local community.
+In other words, through this networked environment, the individual knowledge and institutional knowledge earned by individuals and schools in globalized education can be disseminated, shared, further validated, refined, and consolidated to be the local knowledge and human development in the local community.

-When individual learners, classrooms, schools and communities are local and globally networked with the support of IT, as shown in figures 11 and 12, there may be multiplying effect on the amount of available information as well as human touches and interactions that will become fruitful sources and stimuli to individual learning and organizational learning.
+When individual learners, classrooms, schools and communities are local and globally networked with the support of IT, as shown in figures 10 and 11, there may be multiplying effect on the amount of available information as well as human touches and interactions that will become fruitful sources and stimuli to individual learning and organizational learning.
 The networked individual learners, teachers, parents and other professionals may form a learning system to support various types of learning and fostering individual knowledge, institutional knowledge and local knowledge in the globalized education.
-Learners, teachers and parents are networked to form a learning classroom; classrooms are networked to form a learning society; learning societies are networked across nations (Mok & Cheng, 2001).
+Learners, teachers and parents are networked to form a learning classroom; classrooms are networked to form a learning school; schools and the community are networked to form a learning society; learning societies are networked across nations (Mok & Cheng, 2001).